Last updated on : 07 Oct, 2025

 Horse gram can be added to a variety of recipes, such as soups, stews, curries, and dals, where it pairs well with various spices and herbs.
 You can also make horse gram flour by drying and grinding the seeds, which can be used in baking and making snacks.
 Another popular way to consume horse gram is by soaking the seeds and blending them with water to make a nutritious drink, often consumed on an empty stomach for its health benefits.
 With these simple methods, you can easily incorporate the amazing benefits of horse gram into your diet.

 In conclusion, horse gram, also known as kulthi dal, is a nutritional powerhouse that offers a wide range of health benefits.
-From aiding in weight loss and managing diabetes to promoting heart health and improving digestion, horse gram is a versatile legume that can be easily incorporated into your daily diet.
-By soaking, sprouting, boiling, or roasting the seeds, you can enhance their nutritional value and create a variety of delicious dishes, such as soups, stews, curries, and dals.
-Horse gram flour can also be used in baking and making snacks, adding a healthy twist to your favourite recipes.
-With its high protein content, essential minerals, and antioxidant properties, horse gram is an excellent addition to a balanced and nutritious diet.
+Including horse gram in your diet may provide multiple health benefits, thanks to its protein, fiber, and minerals.
+It is best enjoyed as part of a balanced diet From aiding in weight loss and managing diabetes to promoting heart health and improving digestion, horse gram is a versatile legume that can be easily incorporated into your diet.

 Eating horse gram (kulthi dal) daily can be beneficial due to its high nutritional value and protein content.
 However, maintain a balanced diet to avoid potential imbalances.